dliedke/LikeAllStrava/README.md

 # Congratulations comment

-There is a feature to add congratulation comments for long runs / run races.
+There is a feature to add congratulation comments for workouts.

+Parameters are congratscomment "[training type]" [minimum distance-maximum distance] "[message]"

-Just enter parameter congratscomment and then message (placeholder [name] will be first name of the athlete), examples:
+(placeholder [name] will be replaced with first name of the athlete)

+Example of parameters:

-congratscomment "Congratulations for the long run [name] 🏃‍♂️😀💪"
+congratscomment "Run" 10-100 "Congratulations for the long run [name] 🏃‍♂️😀💪!"

-or
+congratscomment "Run" 40-43 "Congratulations for the marathon [name] 🏃‍♂️😀💪!"

+If minimum distance-maximum distance is 0-0 all workouts of the type provided will be considered for comments.
+Example for swimming distance is not considered:

-congratscomment "Congratulations for the run race [name] 🏃‍♂️😀💪"
+congratscomment "Swim" 0-0 "Congratulations for the swimming session [name] 🏊‍♀️🏊‍♀️!"

-In case you don't provide the message in command line the application will request it.
+In case you don't provide the message in command line the application will request all parameters, but in this scenario emoticons in message are not supported.

 Note: Congrats message support emoticons because application uses copy+paste clipboard for automation.
       So your clipboard existing content will be lost when running this application.